 With the concern over the radioactive risk potential of granite countertops, it is important to remember that we are always exposed to a certain level of background radiation.
 All granite, and most earthen materials, contain trace amounts of uranium and radium, emit gamma radiation and release radon gas.
 While the Florida Department of Health has never performed a study specifically designed to evaluate any health risks of granite counter tops, staff from the Florida Department of Health's (DOH) Bureau of Radiation Control and from DOH's Radon Program have had the opportunity over the years survey various granite samples for gamma emissions, including a few granite counter tops, and have yet to find granite thought to be a significant gamma radiation hazard.
-The term 'significant' is used because there was measurable gamma radiation from the granite as there is always around us, just not at level of concern.
+The term 'significant' is used because there is measurable gamma radiation from granite as radiation is always around us, just not at levels of concern.

 If you still wish to have your granite counter tops evaluated for their potential for radiation exposure, please be aware there are no state or federal standards for analysis or the professionals performing the service.
 Evaluating the gamma radiation and radon emanations from the granite are two separate steps that may require different specialists with slightly different knowledge sets and experience.
 Should the professional make a determination of your risk from radon, provide radon in air measurement services, make recommendations on strategies to reduce radon levels, they must be certified by this office.